Loop unswitching

 Loop unswitching is a compiler optimization.
-It moves a conditional inside a loop outside of it by duplicating the loop's body, and placing a version of it inside each of the if and else clauses of the conditional.
-This can improve the parallelization of the loop.
-Since modern processors can operate quickly on vectors, this improvement increases the speed of the program.
+It moves a conditional statement inside a loop outside by duplicating the loop's body and placing a version of it inside each of the if and else clauses of the conditional.
+This enhances loop's parallelization.
+As modern processors can efficiently handle vectors, this optimization increases program speed.

 Here is a simple example.
 Suppose we want to add the two arrays x and y and also do something depending on the variable w.
 We have the following C code: